USS Nevada (SSBN-733): Service history

-In both 2005 and 2006, Nevadas crew was awarded with the Battle Efficiency Award (Battle "E").
+In both 2005 and 2006 and again in 2018, Nevada's crew was awarded with the Battle Efficiency Award (Battle "E").
 This award is given to the best submarine in its respective submarine squadron and is determined based on performance in inspections for tactical readiness and nuclear reactor safety, among other factors.

 In February 2008, Nevada entered Puget Sound Naval Shipyard and Intermediate Maintenance Facility, Bremerton Site for a regularly scheduled Engineering Refueling Overhaul.
 The 'Green' crew worked for nearly 30 months on the refit and refuel until they were separated back to the 'Gold' and 'Blue' crews on 21 July 2010 in preparation for workups and sea trials.

 Nevada was awarded the 2018 Omaha Trophy on 21 August 2019.
 The Blue and Gold crews received the trophy to recognize their high standards of performance in the command's mission areas.
 The ballistic missile submarine has been regarded as "one of the US Navy's most powerful weapons" in 2022.